UPDATE: A Guide to Fee-Based U. S. Legal Research Databases

 By Mary Rumsey

-Update by Jootaek (Juice) Lee and Neel Kant Agrawal
+Update by Jootaek (Juice) Lee and Brittany Strojny

 Table of Contents

-Secondly, commercial databases often contain staff-added enhancements to search results: a function to search again within search results; a function to filter search results by various types of sources, subjects, time, and jurisdiction; better integrated search results in a document containing hyperlinks to related sources including history, briefs, forms, jury instruction, legal encyclopedia, treatise, journal articles, etc.; and a function to save research to allow users to revisit the search results.
-For example, in the text of a court case, many vendors add hyperlinks to any cases cited within the case.
+Third, commercial databases often contain staff-added enhancements to search results: function to search again within search results; a function to filter search results by various types of sources, subjects, time, and jurisdiction; better integrated search results in a document containing hyperlinks to related sources including history, briefs, forms, jury instruction, legal encyclopedia, treatise, journal articles, etc.; and a function to save research to allow users to revisit the search results.
+For example, in the text of a court case, many vendors add hyperlinks to cases cited within the case.
 A researcher can use these links to look quickly at any case the court mentions in its decision.
-Commercial providers of U.S. court cases also provide built-in ways for a researcher to check the current validity of a case, in addition to the list of cases citing to the case.

-In a common law system, checking the validity of a case is an important step in legal research.
+Fourth, commercial providers of U.S. court cases and statutes also provide built-in ways for a researcher to check the current validity of a case and a statutory provision through citators.
+This is in addition to the list of cases, statutes, and regulations citing to case.
+In a common law system following stare decisis, checking whether a case was followed by later cases in the same jurisdiction or by higher courts, in other words, checking the validity of a case is an important step in legal research.
 The researcher must find out whether the case is still “good law,” or whether a later court decision has changed the law.
-If a case is not too old, it is possible to check a case’s validity using free databases of court cases.
-The researcher enters the case name as a search term, and reviews any cases that contain the name.
-However, this process is cumbersome and vulnerable to errors, so most U.S. researchers prefer to use online “citators.”
-Westlaw’s online citator is called KeyCite; LexisNexis offers Shepard’s ; Loislaw offers GlobalCite ; FastCase offers AuthorityCheck ; Casemaker offers CaseCheck+ ; and Bloomberg Law provides the Bloomberg Citator (BCiting or BCIT).
+If a case is not too old, it is possible to check a case’s validity using free databases which include court cases such as Google Scholar.
+The researcher enters the case name as a search term and reviews any cases that contain the name, or uses the “Cited by” function under the case name in Google Scholar.
+However, this process is cumbersome and vulnerable to errors, so most U.S. researchers prefer to use fee-based online “citators.”
+WestlawNext’s online citator is called KeyCite; LexisNexis offers Shepard’s; FastCase offers AuthorityCheck; Casemaker offers CaseCheck+; and Bloomberg Law provides BCite (BCite Operators).

 What LexisNexis Offers

-In its databases of cases, LexisNexis generally offers complete coverage back to the earliest case.
+In its databases of cases, LexisNexis generally offers complete coverage dating back to the earliest case.
 For example, the U.S. Supreme Court cases date back to January 1790, and cases from the U.S. Courts of Appeals and the U.S. District Courts go back to 1789.
-Its statutes databases offer current, frequently updated laws, and offer both codified statutes like United States Code Service arranged by 51 subject titles and uncodified public laws published chronologically.
-Because researchers sometimes need earlier versions of statutes, LexisNexis also has “archived” versions of statute databases, most of which extend back to 1991.
-LexisNexis offers a free, searchable list of its databases.
+Its statutes databases include the most current versions and offer both codified statutes such as the United States Code Service which is arranged by 54 subject titles and uncodified public laws published chronologically.
+Because researchers sometimes need earlier versions of statutes, LexisNexis also has “archived” versions of statute databases, most of which extend back to 1992.
+LexisNexis offers a free and searchable list of its databases.

 Currency and Updating Tools